 In the final phase, the FTA Regional Office receives the transferred funds from FTA HQ.
-The project sponsor may receive the class of action determination (i.e., categorical exclusion (CE), environmental assessment (EA), or environmental impact statement (EIS)) and approval of the applicable environmental review process decision document from the FTA Regional Office before receiving the transferred funds.
-However, this environmental finding must be completed before FTA obligates funding to the sponsor and manages the federal award.
+The TrAMS application is awarded when the flexible funds are received by the FTA Regional Office.
+The project sponsor may receive the class of action determination (i.e., categorical exclusion (CE), environmental assessment (EA), or environmental impact statement (EIS) and approval of the applicable environmental review process decision document from the FTA Regional Office before receiving the transferred funds.
+However, this environmental finding must be completed before FTA obligates transfer funds to the sponsor and manages the Federal award.